Ulung Sitepu: Arrest and imprisonment

 Following the 30 September Movement, Sitepu expressed his support for the movement by congratulating its leader, Untung Syamsuri, and pledging his allegiance to the movement.
 After the crackdown against the movement, Sitepu fled Medan, the capital of North Sumatra, on 8 September 1965 to Kabanjahe in Karo.
-He was arrested and was brought to Jakarta on 4 November 1965.
+He was arrested and brought to Jakarta on 4 November 1965.
 He was brought back to Medan to be tried by an Extraordinary Military Court in September 1966.
 The court sentenced him to death; in 1980 the sentence was commuted by President Suharto to life imprisonment.
 Sitepu was incarcerated in the Tanjung Gusta Prison in Medan.

 Doubts as a communist

 Researchers from the University of North Sumatra cast doubt on the accusation of Sitepu being a communist.
-The researchers pointed out that there is no conclusion whether Sitepu was arrested because he gave political advantages to members of the Indonesian Communist Party or because he was trusted by Sukarno.
+The researchers pointed out that there is no consensus on whether Sitepu was arrested because he gave political advantages to members of the Indonesian Communist Party or because he was trusted by Sukarno.